rakhshanda479/Technews12/README.md

-#  Briefly — AI-Powered Tech News App
+# AI-Powered Tech News App

 A Flutter application that displays AI-curated tech news summaries from the last 24 hours, powered by **Gemini API** with live Google Search grounding.